Frioo/Software-Engineering/README.md

 SERVER_LOCAL_PORT=8080
 ```
 **For express in dev mode:**
-`./src/.env.development` env file is required by the express app to connect to the database.
+`./src/.env.development` env file is required by the express app to connect to the database during development.
+In production `DATABASE_URL` from root .env file is passed by docker.
-An `example.env.development` file inside the folder can be used as a template.
+An `example.env.development` file inside the `./src/` folder can be used as a template.

 *src/.env.development*
 ```ini